Call us 901-761-3770

 Are you missing one or more teeth?
 Have you been told by a dentist that you need a dental implant?
 Do you have a friend who has told you that a dental implant is a solution you should look into?
-An evaluation appointment, or initial examination, with Dr. Craddock or Dr. Godat is the first place to start.
+An evaluation appointment, or initial examination, with Dr. Godat or Dr. King is the first place to start.
 Before dental implant placement, they will evaluate your individual oral health and determine if your bone density and quantity is enough to support a dental implant.
 If your bone has deteriorated, become diseased, or simply dissolved away due to missing teeth or aging, they may be able to perform bone regeneration or bone grafting to make dental implants possible.

 If you have periodontitis, periodontal disease treatment to remove diseased gum tissue and rid your mouth of bacteria will be completed before dental implants are placed.
 Placing implants into diseased tissue contributes to implant failure.

 For most patients, the placement of dental implants involves several surgical procedures.
 We try to perform as many steps as possible during each appointment, to cut down on the number of visits you require and to speed healing time.

-Dr. Craddock and Dr. Godat have decades of experience and have collectively placed over 23,000 implants.
+Dr. Godat has decades of experience and have collectively placed over 23,000 implants.
 Dental implant placement performed by our Memphis periodontists have a success rate of up to 95% or higher, and the implant, once placed, can last 20-30 years or even for the rest of your lifetime.

 If you have gum disease, periodontal treatment to remove disease gum tissue and clear your mouth of bacteria will be necessary before dental implants are placed.